aqeelhassan786/E-Commerce-Website/README.md

   - About Us, and How to Download Our App
 - Contact Page
   - Head Office, Location Map, and send Message Form

-- Responsive Design
+### Features
-  - Optimized for Desktop, iPad, and Mobile
+Responsive Design: Optimized for Desktop, iPhad and Mobile.
+Interactive UI: Engaging animations and dynamic content.
+Content: Website for Online Shoping.
+Navigation: Easy-to-use, intuitive menu and layout.
+Contact Form: Simple form for user inquiries.

 ### Steps